TakeMeHome™ – a new free HIV/STI home testing program

-- Home testing is a great way to reach those who aren’t getting tested.
-Fully 1/3 of TakeMeHome™ users report never having had an HIV test before.
+- Self-testing is a great way to reach those who aren’t getting tested.
+Fully 1/3 of TakeMeHome™ users report never having had an HIV or STI test before.
 Additionally, the 2019 American Men’s Internet Survey found that 22% of MSM who use dating apps reported that they had NEVER tested for HIV.

-- Research on HIV and STI prevention strategies supports at-home testing, especially during the COVID-19 pandemic.
+- Research on HIV and STI prevention strategies supports self-testing, especially during the ongoing COVID-19 pandemic.
 Check out a recent paper here.

 - It’s endorsed by people who face significant barriers to on-site testing services.
-TakeMeHome™ users–especially those who are trans, disabled, or living in rural areas–have told us that home-testing is the best option to keep them on top of their sexual health.
+TakeMeHome™ users–especially those who are trans, disabled, or living in rural areas–have told us that self-testing is the best option to keep them on top of their health.

-- The CDC’s Morbidity and Mortality Weekly Report (MMWR) highlighted our program.
+- The June 2024 CDC’s Morbidity and Mortality Weekly Report highlighted our program.

-- Follow us on Instagram & Twitter for program updates.
+- Follow us on Instagram, Tiktok, & X for program updates.

-Check out the ordering process for HIV OraQuick tests below.
-You can see the process for STI test kits here.
+Check out the ordering process for STI test kits and HIV oral swab tests below.

 “After losing my job and benefits, I could not afford the tests any longer.
 Thank you for this wonderful service.”